Zest-studi-o/Gamer-Quiz/README.md

 ## Credits

 ### Code Used
-- [Emoji cursor app](https://www.emojicursor.app/) - I used this app to add the video game controller cursor.

 - [Modals](https://www.youtube.com/watch?v=XH5OW46yO8I) - I used this video tutorial to help me with the modal windows.

 - [GET Data from API & Display in HTML with JavaScript Fetch API]( https://www.youtube.com/watch?v=zUcc4vW-jsI) - I used this video to teach me to fetch data from an API.

+- [Build a Quiz App - James Q Quick](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=1) - I used series of videos to teach me how to make a quiz app using html, css and js.

 ### Content